 Our readers who follow us on Instagram will know that we have seen lots of amazing garden sculptures recently.
 First, during our visit to the wonderful Abbey House Gardens in Malmesbury, where both the formal and woodland gardens are home to some wonderful pieces, and since, at the incredible Elemental Sculpture Park, Somerford Keynes.

 Both visits have really inspired us to try our hand at making some sculpture for our own garden.
 We started with a Chicken Wire and Moss Toadstool which turned out to be really simple to make.

 How to Make a Chicken Wire and Moss Toadstool

-We started with an old piece of chicken wire, which we folded into four, and then wrapped around a bowl to give us a rough shape.
-Although we did then have to open the wire up again, to remove the bowl, I think it still really helped to get the basic form.
+To start, I folded an old piece of chicken wire into four to make a square.
+I then wrapped it around a bowl to give a rough shape of a toadstool.
+Although I did then have to open the wire up again to remove the bowl, I think it still really helped to get the basic form.

-To make the stem for our toadstool, we used another piece of chicken wire.
-This time we folded the wire in half, and then rolled it up into a tube, lining the final third with a little more moss.
-We used bamboo canes to secure this to the ground, and to help secure our top to the stem.
+To make the stem for the moss toadstool, I used another piece of chicken wire.
+This time I folded the wire in half, and then rolled it up into a tube, lining the final third with a little more moss.

 From start to finish, our chicken wire and moss toadstool only took about half an hour to complete.
 It was super easy to make, and it really does look fabulous.
 I plan to move it to a more shaded area of the garden, which will be a nicer habitat for the moss, and hope that it will continue to grow and develop over time.